Issues for Parents Seeking Emancipation of a Child (https://www.peoples-law.org/issues-parents-seeking-emancipation-child)

-Practically speaking, this means that there is no routine self-help court form that can be filed by someone representing him/herself.
-The bottom line is that there is no easy answer to the question of what the law says about emancipation.
+Practically speaking, this means that there is no routine self-help court form that someone can file with the court.
+There is no easy answer to the question of what the law says about emancipation.
 It depends on:

 - Who you are (parent or child) and